eWillyo/ExpressionParser/README.md

 # Expression parser

  Simple math solver with variables, goniometric functions, logarithms, etc. Original idea dates back to 2010.
-I strongly inspired myself on "codeproject.com", when I was creating this easy to implement expression parser.
+I significantly inspired myself on "codeproject.com", when I was creating this easy to implement expression parser.
 After years I came back to project and finally finished it.

  NEW: Fixed few bugs and added support for basic vector operations.